jolbol1/f1-calc/README.md

 This project was made for me to learn TypeScript and apply it.
 At the same time I have added git hooks, linting and followed a conventional-commit convention.

-I decided to keep it pure HTML as the app is small and I liked the idea of going back to simple HTML and Tailwind.
+I decided to keep it pure HTML and webpack as the app is small and I liked the idea of going back to simple HTML and Tailwind.

 <!-- GETTING STARTED -->